 Philip C. Wilcox, Jr.

-Philip C. Wilcox, Jr. is President of the Foundation for Middle East Peace, a Washington D.C.-based foundation devoted to fostering peace between Israelis and Palestinians.
+Philip C. Wilcox, Jr. was President of the Foundation for Middle East Peace, a Washington D.C.-based foundation devoted to fostering peace between Israelis and Palestinians until 2014.
 Wilcox retired from the U.S. Foreign Service in September 1997 after 31 years of service.

 Born in Denver, Colorado on February 1, 1937, Ambassador Wilcox attended public schools, graduated from Williams College with a BA in History in 1958, and obtained an LL.B. from the Stanford Law School in 1961.